-The mulga snake is the heaviest venomous snake in Australia and also has the largest venom yield of any snake in the world!
+The mulga snake, aka king brown snake, is the heaviest venomous snake in Australia and also has the largest venom yield of any snake in the world!
 You’ll find these deadly serpents throughout Australia, except in Victoria, Tasmania and the most southern parts of Western Australia.
 So not only are they deadly, but they’re common.
-You can find them in closed tropical mosoon forests to Triodia hummock grasslands, chenopod shrublands and almost bare terrain, or sandy deserts.
+You can find them in closed tropical monsoon forests to Triodia hummock grasslands, chenopod shrublands and almost bare terrain, or sandy deserts.
 So they are quite tolerant of a variety of habitats.

 First the Stats…

 1.)
 They deliver up to 150mg of venom in a single bite!
 In comparison, the tiger snake only produces 10 – 40mg.

 2.)
 One of the reasons for the massive amount of venom being delivered is that they will latch on and continue chewing to pump more venom into their victim.